Copts in Egypt

 Copts in Egypt refers to Coptic people born in or residing in Egypt.
+The word Copt is derived from "qibt" in the Arabic language meaning Egyptian, which evolved from the ancient Greek term "Aigyptos" for Egypt.

 Demographics

 As of 2019, "Copts are generally understood to make up approximately 10 percent of Egypt's population," with an estimated population of 9.5 million (figure cited in the Wall Street Journal, 2017) or 10 million (figure cited in the Associated Press, 2019).
 Smaller or larger figures have also been cited, in the range of "somewhere between 6% and 18% of the population," with the Egyptian government estimating lower numbers and the Coptic Orthodox Church estimating much higher numbers.
 A lack of definite, reliable demographic data renders all estimates uncertain.

 Socio-economic

 In Egypt, Copts have relatively higher educational attainment, relatively higher wealth index, and a stronger representation in white collar job types, but limited representation in security agencies.
 The majority of demographic, socioeconomic and health indicators are similar among Copts and Muslims.
 Historically; many Copts were accountants, and in 1961 Coptic Christians owned 51% of the Egyptian banks.
 A Pew Center study about religion and education around the world in 2016, found that around 26% of Egyptian Christians obtain a university degree in institutions of higher education.

 According to the scholar Andrea Rugh Copts tend to belong to the educated middle and upper-middle class, and according to scholar Lois Farag "The Copts still played the major role in managing Egypt's state finances.
 They held 20% of total state capital, 45% of government employment, and 45% of government salarie".
 According to scholar J. D. Pennington 45% of the medical doctors, 60% of the pharmacists of Egypt were Christians.

 A number of Coptic business and land-owning families became very wealthy and influential such as the Egyptian Coptic Christian Sawiris family that owns the Orascom conglomerate, spanning telecommunications, construction, tourism, industries and technology.
 In 2008, Forbes estimated the family's net worth at $36 billion.
 According to scholars Maristella Botticini and Zvi Eckstein argue that Copts have relatively higher educational attainment and relatively higher wealth index, due to Coptic Christianity emphasis on literacy and that Coptic Christianity encouraged the accumulation of human capital.